spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 published: false
 ---

+## CV template made with Gatsby

+The 'cliffs' of this or TL;DR are that I made an faq on my personal site and created an online CV built with Gatsby.

-## preamble
+## Preamble

-Apologies up front about this post if it comes across as entitled or ranty.
+Apologies up front about this post if it comes across as entitled or ranty and I'm sure a lot of people will disagree with my approach.

 I'm going to try my hardest to not get too cynical here, so, first up let's get this out there to start with.
 I think technical recruitment is fucked!
+It has been for a long while.

-Let's call it job hunting/finding talent fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.
+Let's call it job hunting/talent finding fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.

 Starting out your job hunt getting your CV out there will generate a